 Teachers will do their best to notify parents / guardians of a student's missing work, but this may not always be possible, and it is expected that students will take ultimate responsibility for their learning and the completion of their work.

-• If a student has an outstanding assignment, it is expected that they will attend Focus Blocks until the assignment is complete.
+• If a student has an outstanding assignment, it is expected that they will attend Focus Blocks and the Targeted Learning Block until the assignment is complete.

 FOCUS BLOCKS: